JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/background_processes.md

 ## Progress API
 <primary-label ref="obsolete-2024.1"/>

-> Plugins targeting 2024.1+ should use [Kotlin coroutines](kotlin_coroutines.md), which is a more performant solution and provides the cancellation mechanism out of the box.
+> Plugins targeting 2024.1+ should use [](kotlin_coroutines.md), which is a more performant solution and provides the cancellation mechanism out of the box.
 >
 > See [](coroutine_execution_contexts.md) for coroutine-based APIs to use in different contexts.
 >
-{style="warning"}
+{style="warning" title="Use Kotlin Coroutines"}

 The Progress API allows running processes on BGT with a modal (dialog), non-modal (visible in the status bar), or invisible progress.
 It also allows for process cancellation and progress tracking (as a fraction of work done or textual).